| CONTENTS

 2 parents, the centre manager, a centre support person.
 The focus

 group ensures full involvement of the centre.
+Focus Group Questions.

-- How do we assist Samoan language communication in the centre?
+How do we assist Samoan language communication in the centre?
+Probe: Links to Te Whariki (Ministry of Education, 1996).

-- What strategies
+What strategies

-- From the infants’ and toddlers’ area to the over-2s
+do we use to facilitate transition: - From the infants’ and toddlers’ area to the over-2s

 area?